openflighthpc/flight-job-service/api/docs/routes.md

 * It MUST NOT use any other characters, and
 * It SHOULD be less than 16 characters (depending on the underlining CLI tools configuration).

-The response SHALL be 422 Unprocessable Entity if the above `name` constratins are not be met.
+The response SHALL be 422 Unprocessable Entity if the above `name` constraints are not be met.

+The `notes` are OPTIONAL but MUST be a string when included.
+They SHOULD provided additional details about the script.

 Due to the underlining templating engine, this route could fail to render for various reasons including but not limited to:
 1. The client not sending all the required keys, or